isomerpages/isomerpages-govtech/pages/careers/students-and-graduates/internships.md

 ![GovTech Internships Selection Process](/images/careers/post-application-process.png)

-Applications for our internship programme open from 1 February to 31 March 2024.
+Applications for our internship programme open from 1 August to 30 September 2024.
 If you are looking for growth, purpose, and fun, apply as a GovTech intern now.

 For enquiries, please write to <AreYouIT@tech.gov.sg>